What is a CDA?

 If the patient screen fails, do I still need to notify the CTC?

 Yes.
 It is important that the CTC be notified when a patient screen fails.
-Screen failure may be reimbursable item.
+Screen failure may be a reimbursable item.
 Your notification is the trigger for such reimbursement as well as the removal of the research flag in the medical record.

 Where can I find an Informed Consent Template?